The Bankrate promise

 A card lock or credit card freeze prevents anyone from making new purchases on your credit card account.
 Most credit card locks still allow recurring automatic transactions, such as subscriptions or bills, to go through.
 That way, you can lock your credit card without having to worry about falling behind on your bill payments.

-A credit card lock can help keep your credit card account safe from thieves and hackers.
-If you have reason to suspect that your credit card number has been compromised, a card lock is one way to keep third parties from making purchases on your account—though you’ll probably also want to contact your credit card issuer to report the suspected fraud and request a new credit card number.
+A credit card lock can help keep your credit card account safe from fraud.
+If you have reason to suspect that your credit card number has been compromised, a card lock is one way to keep third parties from making purchases on your account — though you’ll probably also want to contact your issuer to report credit card fraud and request a new card.

-You can also freeze your credit card account if you accidentally misplace your credit card—especially if you think you’ll be able to find your credit card in a day or two.
+You can also freeze your credit card account if you accidentally misplace your credit card — especially if you think you’ll be able to find your credit card in a day or two.
 In some cases, you should deal with a lost credit card by contacting your credit issuer and requesting a replacement.
 In other cases, you may just need to dig under the seats of your car, check the couch cushions or empty out your backpack.
-A card lock can protect your account until you decide whether your credit card is locked for good.
+A card lock can protect your account until you decide whether your credit card is gone for good.

-There’s one more reason to lock your credit card account, and that’s to prevent you from making new purchases on the card.
-If you are trying to curb impulse shopping or stay out of credit card debt, locking your credit card is a great way to protect yourself from making purchases you might later regret.
+Locking your credit card account can prevent you from making new purchases on the card.
+If you are trying to curb impulse shopping or stay out of credit card debt, locking your credit card can help you refrain from making purchases you might later regret.

 Since most credit card locks allow recurring transactions like subscriptions to go through, you can also use a card lock as a way to keep an old credit card account active.
 Closing an old credit card can hurt your credit score, so consider putting one or two subscriptions on the card, setting up auto-pay to ensure that you don’t fall behind on your payments and locking your card to prevent yourself (or anyone else) from making new purchases on the account.